wemakewaves/viewIn/README.md

 `A work in progress do not use`

-# Animate-InView
+# ViewIn.js

-A simple utility to apply and remove classes to DOM elements as they enter the view port, using the Intersection Observer API
+A simple utility to apply and remove classes to DOM elements as they enter the view port, using the Intersection Observer API.

 ## Usage

-`animateInView('.my-selector', options);`
+`viewIn('.my-selector', options);`

 ## Options